-- Select the option Configuration from the main menu: "Main menu" and press button OK A ⇒ page 68 on the windscreen wiper lever. or - Press button on d on the multifunction steering wheel ⇒ Fig. 46 until the Configuration menu is displayed. - Select the option Lights & visibil. from the menu and press button (A) on the windscreen wiper lever.
+- Select the option Configuration from the main menu: "Main menu" and press button OK A ⇒ page 51 on the windscreen wiper lever. or - Press button D or of on the multifunction steering wheel ⇒ Fig. 42 until the Configuration menu is displayed. - Select the option Lights & visibil. from the menu and press button (A) on the windscreen wiper lever.

-Example of menu use \Rightarrow page 68.
+Example of menu use \Rightarrow page 51.

-Displayed on the screen effect Coming Home/ Leaving Home This option permits the adjustment of the time during which the headlights remain lit after the vehicle is locked, and also permits the function to be switched on and off Indicator conf.
+Displayed on the screen Function Coming Home/ Leaving Home This option permits the adjustment of the time during which the headlamps remain lit after the vehicle is locked, as well as connecting and disconnecting this function.
+Indicator conf.
 The convenience turn signal function can be activated or deactivated here.
-With the convenience mode activated, the turn signal will blink at least three times when turned on.
+With the convenience mode activated, the turn signal will flash at least three times when turned on to change lanes.
 Factory settings The predefined factory values for the functions of this menu are restored.
-Back This returns to the Configuration menu
+Back This returns to the Configuration menu.

-For electronic and vehicle equipment one or more of these menus will be displayed. $% \label{eq:equipment}$
+For electronic and vehicle equipment one or more of these menus will be displayed. $\label{eq:equipment}$